 GDP per capita: Gross domestic product (adjusted for PPP) divided by total population.
-The sources for these data are International Monetary Fund, World Economic Outlook Database, April 2019; World Bank, World Development Indicators Online; U.S. Central Intelligence Agency, The World Factbook 2019; and a country's statistical agency and/or central bank.
+The sources for these data are World Bank, World Development Indicators database; Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2020; and a country's statistical agency and/or central bank.

 Unemployment rate: A measure of the portion of the workforce that is not employed but is actively seeking work.
-Data are from International Labour Organization, World Employment Social Outlook: Trends 2019.
+Data are from International Labour Organization, World Employment Social Outlook: Trends 2020.

-Inflation: The annual percent change in consumer prices as measured for 2018 (or the most recent available year).
-The primary source for 2018 data is International Monetary Fund, World Economic Outlook Database, April 2019.
-Secondary sources are Economist Intelligence Unit, Data Tool; Asian Development Bank, Asian Development Outlook 2019; and a country's statistical agency and/or central bank.
+Inflation: The annual percent change in consumer prices as measured for 2019 (or the most recent available year).
+The primary source for 2019 data is International Monetary Fund, World Economic Outlook database, April 2020.
+Secondary sources are Economist Intelligence Unit, Data Tool, and a country's statistical agency and/or central bank.

-Foreign direct investment (FDI) inward flow: The total annual inward flow of FDI in current 2018 U.S. dollars, reported in millions.
-Data are from United Nations Conference on Trade and Development, World Investment Report 2019.
+Foreign direct investment (FDI) inward flow: The total annual inward flow of FDI in current 2019 U.S. dollars, reported in millions.
+FDI flows are defined as investments that acquire a lasting management interest (10 percent or more of voting stock) in a local enterprise by an investor operating in another country.
+Such investment is the sum of equity capital, reinvestment of earnings, other long-term capital, and short-term capital as shown in the balance of payments and both short-term and long-term international loans.
+Data are from United Nations Conference on Trade and Development, World Investment Report 2020.

 Public debt: Gross government debt as a percentage of GDP, which indicates the cumulative total of all government borrowings less repayments that are denominated in a country's currency.
 Public debt is different from external debt, which reflects the foreign currency liabilities of both the private and public sectors and must be financed out of foreign exchange earnings.
-The primary sources for 2018 data are International Monetary Fund, World Economic Outlook Database, April 2019; International Monetary Fund, "Article IV Consultation" Staff Country Reports, 2015-2019; and a country's statistical agency.
+The primary sources for 2019 data are International Monetary Fund, IMF DataMapper; Economist Intelligence Unit, Data Tool, International Monetary Fund, Article IV Consultation Staff Reports, 2017-2020; and a country's statistical agency.